-At June 30, 2020, the Fund had a cumulative unrealized gain of approximately \$2,556 on securities purchased with the cash collateral received through the security lending program.
+On June 30, 2021, the Fund had a cumulative unrealized gain of approximately \$621 on securities purchased with the cash collateral received through the securities lending program.

 COVID-19 Impact

 We have evaluated the effects of the COVID-19 matter, considering the facts and circumstances related to the impact of the virus on the Plan's financial statements.
 As a result of this evaluation, we have concluded that a type 2 subsequent event disclosure about the effects of COVID-19 is not necessary.